Yecats/GameDevTutorials/tutorials/Unity/Select-multiple-objects-based-on-center-of-collider/articles/pt-5-setup-the-scene-for-selecting-objects.md

 }
 ```

-> Having a static list makes it unncessary to follow the singleton pattern or get a reference to the script for each character.
+> Having a static list makes it unnecessary to follow the singleton pattern or get a reference to the script for each character.
 This is a personal preference as the other two methods would work just fine.

 It is now time to setup the **Player** game object: